dagger/dagger/docs/current/sdk/go/959738-get-started.md

 go run main.go
 ```

 The Go CI tool builds the application for each OS/architecture/version combination and writes the results to the host.
 You will see the build process run eight times, once for each combination.
-Note that the each build is happening concurrently, because each build in the DAG do not depend on eachother.
+Note that the builds are happening concurrently, because each build in the DAG does not depend on any other build.

 Use the `tree` command to see the build artifacts on the host, as shown below: